ZecHub/zechub/site/Privacy_Tools/GrapheneOS.md

 ## **Conclusion**

 In essence, GrapheneOS is all about providing an alternative mobile operating system that prioritizes the privacy and security of its users, giving them greater control over their digital lives while offering compatibility with the apps they rely on.
-It’s a project that aims to set a high standard for mobile device security and privacy in an age where these concerns are paramount.
+It is a project that aims to set a high standard for mobile device security and privacy in an age where these concerns are paramount.